Table of Contents

 The rosmarinic acid in Lemon Balm promotes an anti-depressant effect in your brain by downregulating mitogen-activated protein kinase phosphatase-1 (Mkp-1).
 And it upregulates brain-derived neurotrophic factor (BDNF), along with boosting dopamine synthesis.[xxx]

 L-Theanine boosts the neurotransmitters serotonin, dopamine and GABA in your brain.
 As well as increasing Brain-Derived Neurotrophic Factor (BDNF) and Nerve Growth Factor (NGF).
-Relieving stress, improving cognition, boosting mood and quicker thinking.[xxxii]
+With increased nerve growth factor and BDNF, it assists in relieving stress, improving cognition, boosting mood and quicker thinking.[xxxii]

 Native Peruvians (pre-Inca) have cultivated the nootropic herb Maca for at least 2,000 years.
 It is the only sustainable food crop that can grow in the harsh, cold conditions of the upper Andean plateau.